Cabbage Rolls Recipe

 Simple and satisfying meal: Comfort food at its finest.
 Serve along side a salad or with a big piece of garlic toast, and you’ll find yourself coming back to this recipe time and time again.

-A white bowl, showcasing an easy cabbage roll recipe, is filled with three cabbage rolls topped with tomato sauce and garnished with herbs.
+A white bowl, showcasing an easy cabbage rolls recipe, is filled with three cabbage rolls topped with tomato sauce and garnished with herbs.
 It sits invitingly on a kitchen counter, framed by a window and decorative items in the background.

 Head of green cabbage: I freeze the entire head, and allow it to come to room temperature before assembling.